-This blog is a passion project of mine as I strongly believe in making research more accessible – both in terms of what is produced and the research process itself.
-My main aims are to make others think about the role of archives in social activism and in closing the gap between academics and practitioners.
+The main aims of this blog are to make others think about the role of archives in social activism and in closing the gap between academics and practitioners.

 Who am I?

-I am a research archivist at the University of Melbourne’s eScholarship Research Centre.
+I am a PhD candidate at the home of the Records Continuum Model, Monash University, in addition to being a research archivist at the University of Melbourne’s eScholarship Research Centre

 My research interests include:

 de Villiers, A., Laurent, N. & Stueven, C. (2017).
 Volunteers in Australian Archives, Archives and Manuscripts, 45(2).